-The combined effect of subsidence and sea level rise will continue to increase risk within the South Central study area, increasing the risk of levees being overtopped.
-This in turn increases:
+The combined effect of subsidence and sea level rise will continue to increase risk within the south central study area, increasing the risk of levees being overtopped.
+This, in turn, increases the following:

-- Risk to life safety - Risk of damage to property & infrastructure - Regional economic impacts - Risk to cultural heritage, population, other social effects - Risk of environmental damages and human health safety impacts from industrial flooding.
+- risk to life safety, - risk of damage to property & infrastructure, - regional economic impacts, - risk to cultural heritage, population, other social effects (OSE), - risk of environmental damages and human health safety impacts from industrial flooding.